-IMPORTANT: If you develop a fever or cough, shortness of breath or become unwell then you must contact the study team on 0117 3420160 for advice before attending any visit.
+IMPORTANT: If you or your child develop a fever or cough, shortness of breath or become unwell then you must contact the study team for advice before attending any visit.
 If you cannot get hold of the study team, please consult your GP or use 111.